-To be sure, plug in your OBD2 scanner tool to figure out the engine misfire's code (if you don't have a scanner yourself, you can go to a local auto parts store, and they will do it for you for free).
+To be sure, plug in your OBD2 scanner tool to figure out the engine misfire’s code (if you don’t have a scanner, you can go to a local auto parts store, and they will do it for you free).

 Spark plugs that come with your vehicle are made to last about 100,000 miles usually but will sometimes wear out more quickly.
 They are cheap and range in price from $2-20 depending on how long you want the replacements to last.
-So try and replace these first (do all of them at the same time).
+So try and replace these first (do all of them simultaneously).